HarshscGithub/Atarbals-Modern-Antivirus/README.md

 ## 🌐 Visit my website at : https://harshscgithub.wixsite.com/home
 ___

-## ⚡️ Installing & Using AtarBals Mordern Antivirus
+## ⚡️ Installing & Using ProteCTkers v1 Antivirus

 The instructions contain all the information about installing and using Tkinter Designer, along with information for troubleshooting and reporting issues.
 There is also a video.